maflcko/b-c-gui-translations-review/reviews/pl.md

         <translation>Potwerdzone</translation>

 ERR
 The Polish word is misspelled.
-"Potwerdzone" is incorrect.
+It should be "Potwierdzone".

 Correct translation:
 Potwierdzone